aurasphere/scripts/bookmarklets/README.md

  - **linkedin_shockingpink_bookmarklet.js** : changes the LinkedIn bar color to pink.

 ## Google Meet
- - **STFU** : automatically mutes your microphone when somebody else is speaking to avoid talking over each other.
+ - **google_meet_stfu_bookmarklet.js** : automatically mutes your microphone when somebody else is speaking to avoid talking over each other.
 It must be clicked (or reclicked) after all the participants have joined the meeting.